Is Acorns Safe?

 Is Acorns Legitimate?

-The investment arm of Acorns is regulated by both the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
-These two organizations are America’s securities watchdogs.
-They keep a close eye on securities brokers like Acorns and enforce sanctions whenever they violate the rules (or at least, they’re supposed to).
+Acorns' investment branch is supervised by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
+These two agencies oversee securities in America.
+They closely watch brokers like Acorns and issue penalties if rules are broken (or at least, they should).

-Acorns is registered in all 50 states and the U.S. territories.
-It has been registered since 2013 (for investment-advisory services) and 2014 (for broking).
+Acorns is registered in every U.S. state and territory.
+It has been on file since 2013 (for advisory services) and 2014 (for brokerage).

 Is Acorns Insured?

-Investment accounts at Acorns are protected by the Securities Investor Protection Corporation (SIPC).
+Acorns investment accounts are covered by the Securities Investor Protection Corporation (SIPC).

-insured by the Federal Deposit Insurance Corporation (FDIC).
-This government agency delivers $250,000 of protection on cash balances.
-Like SIPC insurance, it is possible to increase this maximum level through a few strategies, such as opening joint and retirement accounts.
+covered by the Federal Deposit Insurance Corporation (FDIC).
+This federal agency provides $250,000 of insurance on cash balances.
+Like SIPC coverage, you can boost this amount in various ways, like opening joint or retirement accounts.

 Acorns Promotion